book-g/DSA-Using-C/Data_Structures_Using_C/6__Linked_Lists/2__Singly_Linked_Lists/4__Inserting_a_New_Node_in_a_Linked_List/4__Inserting_a_Node_After_a_Given_Node_in_a_Linked_List/readme.md

+## 4. Inserting a Node After a Given Node in a Linked List

  > Consider the linked list shown in Fig. 6.17.
 Suppose we want to add a new node with value 9 after the node containing data 3.
 Before discussing the changes that will be done in the linked list, let